 In accordance with the requirements of the Financial Risk Mitigation Business Standard the effectiveness of arrangements to mitigate credit risk are assessed and documented as part of the wider assessment.
-On-going monitoring is carried out by reporting management information to the AIL ALCO and the Board, against pre-defined trigger points, to enable appropriate oversight and to prompt action if effectiveness deteriorates.
+On-going monitoring is carried out by reporting management information to the Board, against pre-defined trigger points, to enable appropriate oversight and to prompt action if effectiveness deteriorates.